 Children face special risks from air pollution because their lungs are growing and because they are so active and breathe in a great deal of air.

 Just like the arms and legs, the largest portion of a child's lungs will grow long after he or she is born.
 Eighty percent of their tiny air sacs develop after birth.
 Those sacs, called the alveoli, are where the life-sustaining transfer of oxygen to the blood takes place.
 The lungs and their alveoli aren't fully grown until children become adults.1 In addition, the body's defenses that help adults fight off infections are still developing in young bodies.2 Children have more respiratory infections than adults, which also seems to increase their susceptibility to air pollution.3

 Furthermore, children don't behave like adults, and their behavior also affects their vulnerability.
 They are outside for longer periods and are usually more active when outdoors.
 Consequently, they inhale more polluted outdoor air than adults typically do.4

-The Southern California Children's Health study looked at the long-term effects of air pollution on teenagers.
+The Southern California Children's Health study looked at the long-term effects of air pollution on children and teenagers.
 Tracking 1,759 children who were between ages 10 and 18 from 1993 to 2001, researchers found that those who grew up in more polluted areas face increased risk of reduced lung growth, which may never recover to the full capacity.
 The average drop in lung function was similar to the impact of growing up in a home with parents who smoked.5

 Community health studies are pointing to less obvious, but serious effects from year-round exposure to ozone, especially for children.
-Scientists followed 500 Yale University students and determined that living just four years in a region with high levels of ozone and related co-pollutants was associated with diminished lung function and frequent reports of respiratory symptoms.6 A much larger study of 3,300 school children in Southern California found reduced lung function in girls with asthma and boys who spent more time outdoors in areas with high levels of ozone.
+Scientists followed 500 Yale University students and determined that living just four years in a region with high levels of ozone and related co-pollutants was associated with diminished lung function and frequent reports of respiratory symptoms.6 Another earlier Children’s Health Study of 3,300 school children in Southern California found reduced lung function in girls with asthma and boys who spent more time outdoors in areas with high levels of ozone.
 7

 Cleaning Up Pollution Can Reduce Risk to Children